PopulateTools/decidim-module-extra_user_fields/docs/create_new_field.md

 #EndBlock
 ```

-6. Add your field to the Backoffice configuration form
+## Allow admin to enable / disable your new field in backoffice<a name="backoffice"></a>

-Add your new field to the admin extra user field form
+1. Add your new field to the admin extra user field form

 ```ruby
 # File: app/forms/decidim/extra_user_fields/admin/extra_user_fields_form.rb